-The accuracy of the time tick is given by the used clock.
-In C++ we have the clocks std::chrono::system_clock, std::chrono::steady_clock, and std::chrono::high_resolution_clock.
+The used clock gives the accuracy of the time tick.
+In C++, we have the clocks std::chrono::system_clock, std::chrono::steady_clock, and std::chrono::high_resolution_clock.
 The three clocks will be the topic of my next post.

 Thanks, in particular, to Jon Hess, Lakshman, Christian Wittenhorst, Sherhy Pyton, Dendi Suhubdy, Sudhakar Belagurusamy, Richard Sargeant, Rusty Fleming, John Nebel, Mipko, Alicja Kaminska, and Slavko Radman.

 I'm happy to give online seminars or face-to-face seminars worldwide.
 Please call me if you have any questions.